ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

 - **Entities**: `ClientProfile`, `ClientAdress` (one-to-many), `ClientContact` (one-to-many), `ClientReminderPreference` (one-to-many).
 (Potentially `ClientPortalAccount` if added, and `ClientInsurancePolicy` if added - see below).
 - **Value Objects**: Potentially an `Address` value object could be used within `ClientAdress` if addresses are treated as immutable snapshots.
 - **Invariants**:
-  - A `Client` must have at least one `ClientContact` marked as `is_primary` for essential communication, and this contact must be verified if used for portal activation/reminders.
+  - A `Client` must have at least one `ClientContact` marked as `is_primary` for essential communication, and this contact must be verified if used for portal activation/reminders (video context [01:59]).
   - `Client.date_of_birth` if present, must be a valid date in the past.
   - `ClientReminderPreference` settings are only effective if the associated `ClientContact` is verified and (for some channels/types) explicit opt-in is recorded, especially after portal activation.
   - A `Client`'s portal permissions (e.g., `allow_online_appointment`, `access_billing_documents`, `use_secure_messaging`) are critical for their interaction with the system and are typically set post-portal activation.
 - **Domain Events**: `ClientCreated`, `ClientProfileUpdated`, `ClientContactAdded`, `ClientArchived` (`is_active` set to false), `ClientPortalInvitationSent`, `ClientPortalAccountActivated`, `ClientReminderPreferenceUpdated`, `ClientPortalPermissionsUpdated`.
 - **Consideration for `ClientInsurancePolicy`**: Video context [00:21] on managing detailed client insurance information (insurance company, member ID, authorizations) suggests that client-specific insurance details might warrant its own `ClientInsurancePolicy` entity.
 This could be part of the `Client` aggregate or a closely related aggregate, linking to `Client.id` or `ClientGroup.id`.
-It would store details like insurance company name, member ID, group number, subscriber information, effective dates, copay/deductible details, and be the place where `InsuranceAuthorization` records link.
+It would store insurance company name, member ID, group number, subscriber information, effective dates, copay/deductible details, CMS-required fields (see Q14.21 based on video context), and be the place where `InsuranceAuthorization` records link (see Q14.18 based on video context).

 ### 6.2 ClientGroup Aggregate